aleskucera/cras-project-template/docs/env.md

 The `bashrc.sh` file is the main environment file for the project.
 It is copied during the build process to the `/etc/bash.bashrc` file in the container.
 This file is sourced every time a new shell is opened in the container.
 You can use this file to define environment variables that are needed for the project.

+> [!Note]
-> **Info:** `/etc/bash.bashrc` is the system-wide `.bashrc` file in the container.
+> `/etc/bash.bashrc` is the system-wide `.bashrc` file in the container.
 It has lower priority than the user's `.bashrc` file, so the environment variables defined in the `bashrc.sh` file will not override the user's environment variables, which is neat.

 ## Other `.sh` files